Cheng Ruilong: Biography

 In January 2005, while operating under the alias of "Zhou Quan", he was arrested for robbery in Ganzhou and sentenced to 7 years imprisonment, which he served at the Jiangxi Men's Prison.
 He remained there until May 2009, when his true identity was revealed and he was immediately extradited back to Foshan to face murder and robbery charges there.
-During the subsequent investigations into his crimes and at trial, he readily confessed and plead guilty to all charges, but since authorities were unable to locate two of his purported 13 victims, he was charged with 11 counts of murder.
-Ruilong would be convicted of murder in the first instance, which he claimed was factually incorrect, and applied for an appeal.
+During the subsequent investigations into his crimes and at trial, he readily confessed and pleaded guilty to all charges, but since authorities were unable to locate two of his purported 13 victims, he was charged with 11 counts of murder.
+Cheng would be convicted of murder in the first instance, which he claimed was factually incorrect, and applied for an appeal.

-Throughout his second trial, his remarks and attitude during the proceedings caused outrage, as he claimed that he couldn't resist killing people and appeared disinterested, occasionally yawning and smiling at the cameras.
-When his death sentence was confirmed, Ruilong remained emotionless and instead looked around the gallery for his family, which weren't present.
+Throughout his second trial, his remarks and attitude during the proceedings caused outrage, as he claimed that he could not resist killing people and appeared disinterested, occasionally yawning and smiling at the cameras.
+When his death sentence was confirmed, Cheng remained emotionless and instead looked around the gallery for his family, who were not present.

-On November 2, 2010, Cheng Ruilong was bussed in together with several other death row inmates to the execution site in Foshan.
+On 2 November 2010, Cheng Ruilong was bussed in together with several other death row inmates to the execution site in Foshan.
 In the early morning, he was executed via lethal injection.
 According to a prison official, he left behind numerous letters written to his family, including a "suicide" letter to his son, claiming that he wanted his son to never learn that he was a murderer.